MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/install.md

 1. In the **Quick Launch** (Ctrl+Q) search bar, type `dotfuscator`. <br/> <br/> ![Quick Launch](media/install_in_vs19_12.png) <br/> <br/>
 2. In the Quick Launch results shown, under the *Components* heading, select **Install PreEmptive Protection - Dotfuscator**.
   * If you instead see, under the *Menus* heading, **PreEmptive Protection - Dotfuscator Community**, then Dotfuscator Community is already installed.
 Select that option to [get started][get-started].
-3. A Visual Studio Installer window will launch, pre-configured with to install Dotfuscator Community.
+3. A Visual Studio Installer window will launch, pre-configured to install Dotfuscator Community.
 > You may be required to provide administrator credentials to continue. <br/> <br/> ![Click Install](media/install_in_vs19_34.png) <br/> <br/>
 4. In the Visual Studio Installer window, click *Install*.